 Pancreatic enzyme replacement therapy (PERT) is available to treat EPI and can improve the quality of life for people living with the condition.

 People can manage and treat EPI successfully, and those living with the condition can have a good quality of life.
-However, left untreated, EPI can lead to serious complications and, in some cases, be
+However, without treatment, EPI can lead to serious complications and, in some cases, it can be

 EPI has a